 Awards and honors

-Read more: How to put Dean's List on your resume
+More information: How to list honors on your resume

 Your GPA is very optional — only include it if you're a current student or recent graduate and it's above 3.5.
 In all other cases, leave it off.